Mandatory Directive for Personal Care Services - PDF:

 - Recordkeeping to Facilitate Contact-Tracing Efforts

-To facilitate the County’s contact-tracing efforts should they become necessary, the business must create and retain for a minimum of 60 days after the appointment records of the following information regarding the client’s visit.
-This information is confidential, and will only be subject to disclosure to the County Public Health Department for case investigation and contact tracing purposes, to protect the health of workers and clients:
+To facilitate the County’s contact-tracing efforts should they become necessary, each business must create and retain for a minimum of 21 days after the appointment records of the following information regarding each client’s visit.
+This information is confidential, and will be subject to disclosure only to the County Public Health Department for case investigation and contact tracing purposes, to protect the health of workers and clients: